 When the disc material presses on a spinal nerve, it can cause back pain, and if the pain radiates to the buttocks and down the leg, it is referred to as sciatic pain.
 Herniated discs are most common in the lumbar (lower) spine, but cervical (neck) discs can also herniate, causing pain in the neck and shoulders.

-Discs naturally lose flexibility and wear down with age.
+Discs naturally lose flexibility and wear down with age if the joints of the spine do not remain stable.
 Additional factors that increase the risk of herniation include:

 Symptoms of a Herniated Disc